santedb/dev-doc/developers/server-plugins/service-definitions/configuration-manager-service.md

 		throw new System.NotImplementedException();
 	}
 	/// <summary>
-	/// Get the specified connection string
+	/// Get the specified connection string to a database
 	/// </summary>
 	public ConnectionString GetConnectionString(String key){
 		throw new System.NotImplementedException();